Non-doms from 6 April 2017 and offshore trusts from 6 April 2018

 Capital gains tax (CGT)

-Currently the UK resident but non-domiciled settlor of a ‘settlor-interested’ non-resident trust (one which may benefit the settlor, the settlor’s spouse or civil partner, children or grandchildren) is not subject to CGT on the trust’s gains (unlike a settlor who is UK domiciled and resident).
+Before 6 April 2017 the UK resident but non-domiciled settlor of a ‘settlor-interested’ non-resident trust (one which may benefit the settlor, the settlor’s spouse or civil partner, children or grandchildren) was not subject to CGT on the trust’s gains (unlike a settlor who is UK domiciled and resident).
 Instead, any UK resident beneficiary who receives a benefit from the trust that may be matched with trust gains may be charged CGT.
 This is to continue to apply if the trust was ‘created’ when the settlor was non-domiciled, despite the settlor becoming deemed domiciled after 5 April 2017, but only if deemed domicile is on the 15/20 basis and not because of being born in the UK with a domicile of origin here.

 - the recipient is temporarily non-resident, in which case the payment is treated as received in the beneficiary’s period of return to the UK.